-EET 283 Telecommunications I (as needed)
+EET 283 Telecommunications I 3 cr. hrs. (as needed)

 This course is the first part of a two-part series intended to provide the student with the technical aspects and a good understanding of how telecommunications systems operate.
 Subjects covered include telephone systems, transmission codes, pulse modulation, and encoding technologies.
 Prerequisite: EET 160 or permission of instructor.